obscuren/Aura/README.md

 - Texture2DArrays
 - ComputeShaders

+Aura release was targeted for Unity 2017.2 :
+ - older version will not be supported (although I can help making it work ;-) )
+ - newer version will be supported with updates if necessary, but, Aura still remains a side project so there will never be any promised ETA

 Please verify that the support of these elements is not limited especially on lower platforms.

 Historically, Texture2DArrays were introduced in Unity 5.4 which makes it the lowest version compatible with Aura.